 A progressive decline in hearing is part of aging – but can be accelerated by the impact of tympanic damage from loud noises.
 Unfortunately, the rates of hearing aide use have been reported to be less than 25% of those that could benefit from them.

-Sure, the eyes can develop a skill such as lip-reading, which enhances auditory peripheral encoding.
+Sure, the eyes can develop a skill such as lip-reading, which enhances peripheral auditory encoding.
 But — another change that occurs with aging and accelerates in dementia is visual decline.
-Optimizing the senses can promote maximal ability to socially interact, synthesize data and maintain learning – all of these activities preserve neural circuits and mitigates dementia.
+Optimizing the senses can promote maximal ability to interact, synthesize data socially and maintain learning – all of these activities preserve neural circuits and mitigates dementia.

-3. Keep calm and carry on.
+3. Keep Calm and Carry On

-Unhealthy stress and trauma, be it from real or perceived psychological or physical abuse, is intimately tied to increased activation of the stress response (hypothalamic-pituatary-adrenal (HPA) axis, leading to production of cortisol by the adrenal glands.
+Unhealthy stress and trauma, be it from real or perceived psychological or physical abuse, is intimately tied to increased activation of the stress response (hypothalamic-pituitary-adrenal (HPA) axis, leading to the production of cortisol by the adrenal glands.
 Higher levels of cortisol have been associated with memory impairment and even lower brain volumes in middle-aged adults.

 - An increase in the production of glutathione, the “mother of all antioxidants” which has been shown to be decreased in mild cognitive impairment.

-- A possible increase in the production of Brain Derived Neurotrophic Factor, which leads to new neural development and reduces the risk of dementia
+- A possible increase in the production of Brain-Derived Neurotrophic Factor, which leads to new neural development and reduces the risk of dementia

 4. Eat like it matters